 This might be a surprise as a quinoa substitute but it’s quite healthy.
 Well-roasted vegetables can be enjoyed at any time of the day and it’s a great way to take a break from quinoa and other whole grains.
-The best-roasted vegetables to go for include zucchini, broccoli and eggplant.
-The result of a well-roasted veggie is a nutty, toasty flavour you can’t help but love.
+The best-roasted vegetables to go for include zucchini, broccoli, and eggplant.
+The result of a well-roasted veggie is a nutty, toasty flavor you can’t help but love.

 Chickpeas are very low in calories and this is even more popular than quinoa.
-Chickpeas are also high in dietary fibre which helps with digestion and this is the perfect option if you want quick gluten-free food, the protein and fibre content are also similar to quinoa.
+Chickpeas are also high in dietary fiber which helps with digestion and this is the perfect option if you want quick gluten-free food, the protein and fiber content are also similar to quinoa.

 This is a really healthy alternative to legumes and it goes well with any type of vegetables, meat or sauce.
 Eating one serving of chickpeas per day can also help reduce bad cholesterol.